dfinity/internet-identity/docs/vc-spec.md

 `prepared_context`-value  returned by `prepare_credential`, if any.
 The issuer performs the same checks as during the `prepare_credential`-call, plus verify that `prepared_context` is consistent with the other parameters.
-This call must be authenticated (i.e. it is not available for the anonymous sender).
+This call must be authenticated, i.e. the sender must match the principal for which the credential is requested.

 Upon successful checks, issuer returns the signed credential in JWS-format.